skynowa/dotfiles/README.md

 ln -s ~/dotfiles/bash_profile ~/.bash_profile
 `

-If you would like to overwrite some of the settings included with your own preferences, you can include them in a `.bashrc.local` file, which will be loaded automatically within the `.bash_profile` after the `.bash_rc` is included (thus, overriding said preferences).
+If you would like to override some of the settings included with your own preferences, you can include them in a `.bashrc.local` file, which will be loaded automatically within the `.bash_profile` after the `.bash_rc` is included (thus, overriding said preferences).
+You can use the include example as a template for you to modify:

+`
+cp ~/dotfiles/bash/bashrc.local.example ~/.bashrc.local
+`

 You can view the various custom BASH functions and aliases setup by my dotfiles using the `dotfiles-bash-functions` and `dotfiles-bash-aliases` commands,